Who needs Aouar or Ozil? How Partey can help solve Arsenal’s creativity issue | Goal.com

 Arsenal have had just 30 shots on goal in their opening four Premier League games of the season – only West Brom (27) have had fewer.

-Both Pierre-Emerick Aubameyang and Alexandre Lacazette have managed just six shots so far – 35 players in the top flight have had more, including the likes of Tomas Soucek, Leandro Trossard and Neal Maupay.
-Mohammed Salah and Harry Kane lead the way with 19 shots apiece.
+Both Aubameyang and Alexandre Lacazette have managed just six shots so far – 35 players in the top flight have had more, including the likes of Tomas Soucek, Leandro Trossard and Neal Maupay.
+Mohamed Salah and Harry Kane lead the way with 19 shots apiece.

 Those numbers are an indication of Arsenal’s struggles in the final third so far this season and why so many – including Arsene Wenger – believe that Ozil needs to be brought back into the fold by Arteta.